Project Looking Glass

 Project Looking Glass is a now inactive free software project under the GPL to create an innovative 3D desktop environment for Linux, Solaris, and Windows.
 It was sponsored by Sun Microsystems.

-Looking Glass is programmed in the Java language using the Java 3D system to remain platform independent.
+Looking Glass is programmed in the Java language using the Java 3D system to remain platform agnostic.
 Despite the use of graphics acceleration features, the desktop explores the use of 3D windowing capabilities for both existing application programs and ones specifically designed for Looking Glass.

 There is a Live CD available from Project Looking Glass.
 The Looking Glass environment is also included on a Live DVD (FunWorks 2007 edition) from the Granular Linux project.

 History

 Looking Glass was first developed by Hideya Kawahara, a Sun programmer who wrote it in his spare time on a Linux laptop.
 After demonstrating an early version to Sun executives, he was assigned to it full-time with a dedicated team and open sourced the project.
 It was demonstrated by Jonathan Schwartz at LinuxWorld Expo 2003 in San Francisco.

 After the demonstration, Apple CEO Steve Jobs called Schwartz's office and told him that Apple would sue Sun if they moved forward to commercialize it – Jobs felt the project infringed Apple's intellectual property.

 Regardless of the threat, Sun determined that the project was not a priority and decided not to put more resource to develop it to product quality.
 The project continued in an experimental mode, but with Sun's finances deteriorating, it became inactive in late 2006.